BBQ food safety

 Help minimise the risk of germs spreading by:

-• washing hands thoroughly with soap and hot water before and after cooking and eating - this is particularly important if you've been handling raw meat or firelighters
+- washing hands thoroughly with soap and warm water before food preparation and after cooking and eating - this is particularly important if you've been handling raw meat, BBQ firelighters and charcoals

-• keeping utensils and serving dishes clean when preparing food - ensure you don't mix utensils used to prepare raw and ready-to-eat dishes.
-For example, using different chopping boards for raw meat and vegetables or fruit, or washing the same board between different uses
+- keeping utensils and serving dishes clean when preparing food - make sure you don't mix utensils used to prepare raw and ready-to-eat dishes - for example, using different chopping boards for raw meat and vegetables or fruit, or washing the same board between different uses

 Defrosting meat